Biology Major, B.S.

 • Students planning to pursue graduate or professional school may need to complete additional coursework beyond the requirements of the major to make their application competitive.
 It is well worth the time and effort to investigate the prerequisites at 2 or 3 schools you are considering.
 Additionally, be aware that graduate and professional schools often have G.P.A. requirements and expectations that you gain educational experiences beyond the classroom.
 Your advisor will be able to help you as you plan your future.

-Molecular/Genetics Emphasis
+Molecular/Genetics Emphasis1

 Course Title Credits